Where and when is COVID-19 testing available?

 Do I need an appointment or a physician’s order?

 The lab is walk-in only, but a physician’s order is required for outpatient testing.
-(If you are picking up self-collection kits, no physician order is required.)

 Who should I call if I have questions?